 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace will depend on the brand, model and other factors.
-Generally speaking, a condensing furnace will last between 10-20 years with sufficient maintenance and regular service.
-If you don’t schedule routine maintenance, the equipment may struggle to perform as well, ultimately failing earlier than anticipated.
+The life span of a condensing furnace depends on the brand, model and other factors.
+Generally speaking, a condensing furnace will last between 10-20 years with appropriate maintenance and regular service.
+If you don’t schedule routine maintenance, the unit may not last as long.

 Do Variable-Speed Furnaces Run Constantly?

-A variable-speed furnace doesn’t operate all the time.
-Instead, it runs at different speeds depending on the temperature in your home as well as the amount of energy it needs to reach that temperature.
+A variable-speed furnace doesn’t run all the time.
+Instead, it runs at different speeds according to the temperature in your South Beloit and Belvidere home as well as the amount of energy it needs to sustain that temperature.

-When sufficient energy is demanded to maintain your desired temperature level, the furnace will shift to a higher speed to handle the demand.
+When sufficient energy is needed to maintain your preferred temperature level, the furnace will increase to a higher speed to handle the demand.
 Doing this will ensure more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces